Bugger It, we are off – www.buggeritweareoff.com

 Rafe’s track to Otautau

-4 thoughts on “NZ’s Longest Wooden Suspension Bridge”
+4 Responses to “NZ’s Longest Wooden Suspension Bridge”

 1. Beautiful photos and great commentary.
 Have you struck any difficult roads yet?
 Thinking steep or very windey?